department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/military-information/discovery-and-research/2023-09-enhanced-military-info-mvp/stakeholder-interviews/stakeholder-interview-summary.md

 > With deployment information, if you have a deployment area in a Veteran record that you know is part of the PACT act activity, somehow, hint to them somewhere that you were deployed here.
 Say, “consider filing a claim”.
 That’s how I see that being related and helpful to a Veteran.
 If a Veteran doesn’t feel like it’s relevant or helpful, then I would question whether or not we should show it.
 I still think Veteran feedback needs to drive the information that’s shown. - Melissa Restock

-Surfacing this data would also help the front line VBA claims edjudicators because of the research they’re currently having to do to verify a Veterans ILER.
+Surfacing this data would also help the front line VBA claims adjudicators because of the research they’re currently having to do to verify a Veterans ILER.
 If we’re pulling that information in one place it helps a lot to improve the claims process for Veterans and the VBA.

 There are also potential opportunities to improve the health care experience if VA medical professionals have access to the data in an ILER.
 - Could benefit epidemiological research